 News

-project2 branch from the reference repo.
-Below is an example of how this can be done:# add the reference repo as an upstream if you have not done so already # if you use SSH, replace the URL with ssh://git@lab-pets.privacy-preserving.systems:2224/pets25-h/ref/ref.git $ git remote add ref https://lab-pets.privacy-preserving.systems/pets25-h/ref/ref.git # pull the new branches and checkout $ git pull $ git checkout project2 # if you so wish, you can create a separate branch to host your work $ git checkout -b project2-wip The project skeleton depends on the
+project3 branch from the reference repo.
+Below is an example of how this can be done:# check if you have added the reference repo as an upstream $ git remote -v # if not, add the reference repo as an upstream # if you use git over SSH, consider using ssh://git@lab-pets.privacy-preserving.systems:2224/pets25-h/ref/ref.git $ git remote add ref https://lab-pets.privacy-preserving.systems/pets25-h/ref/ref.git # pull the new branches and checkout $ git pull $ git checkout project3 # if you so wish, you can create a separate branch to host your work $ git checkout -b project3-wip This project requires collecting traces of traffic over the Tor network.
+For this, we have set up a test Tor network as well as a remote developing environment with the necessary facilities pre-installed.
+Use the following information to access your personal dev env:

-username,password Once your SSH session is active, you can toy around and start working:
+Once you have successfully logged into the remote environment, you can toy around and start working:

-- Please use the persistent storage with courtesy, do not use it as your Google Drive.
+- As always, please use the persistent storage with courtesy, do not use it as your Google Drive.

-- Use this environment only for working on this project.
+- Use this environment only for collecting traces.
 In particular, do not run resource-intensive tasks.

-- In the rare case where the envs might need a restart, we will publish a notification in advance on Mattermost, so you can plan accordingly.
+- In the rare case where your dev env or our test Tor network requires a restart, we will issue a notification in advance, so you can plan accordingly.

-- Backup your progress often.
+- Backup your progress often, including your traces.
 We have configured the persistent storage to persist, of course, but backing up is always a good idea.

 To submit: